TheColvinCo/colvin-deploy-action/README.md

 - `GCP_ZONE` - GCP main project zone, for a zonal resouces.

+- `GCS_DYNAMIC` - Identifier of the bucket in GCS that saves the states of the dynamic environments.

 - `K8S_PROD` - Kubernetes cluster name for production.

 - `K8S_STG:` - Kubernetes cluster name for stage.

+- `K8S_STG_LOCATION` - [region|zone] Indicate the location of the stage cluster

 - `EXEC_TERRAFORM:` - If our application has terraform and we want to execute the terraform steps in the deploy process (init, apply).